kaushiksk/pymdb/README.md

 # pymdb
 Python  script to scrape data from IMDb Top250 (www.imdb.com/chart/top) and parse xml of movie data from OMDb API (www.omdbapi.com)

-## Installation
+## Installation and Usage
-Download the pymdb.py script into your Python27 folder and import it in your scripts.
+Windows - Download the pymdb.py script into your Python27 folder and import it in your scripts.

-## Usage
-Put the source in the folder where you want to use it and then import as import pymdb.
+Linux - Put the source in the folder where you want to use it and then import as import pymdb.

 ## Functions